Mahabharat (1988 TV series): Broadcast

 In India the series was originally broadcast on DD National.
 It was shown in the United Kingdom by the BBC, where it achieved audience figures of 5 million.
-It was also the first programme broadcast on BBC Two after its 1991 revamp, but it had also been shown late at night on BBC One the previous year.
+The series ran on BBC Two on a Saturday afternoon and repeated on BBC One late Sunday nights which both were at the time a slot for Asian viewers.
+Episodes were shown between 14 April 1990 and 25 April 1992 with a short break in September 1990.
+It was also the first programme broadcast on BBC Two after its 1991 revamp.

 The show was again telecast on DD Bharati from 28 March 2020, on DD Retro from 13 April 2020, on Colors TV from 4 May 2020 as well as Star Bharat during the lockdown due to coronavirus.

 Reception

 Ganguly was applauded for her performance in the Vastraharan sequence in which Draupadi is disrobed.
-Ravi Chopra later disclosed that she was originally weeping while enacting in the Vastraharan sequence and the crew members had to console her later to make her stop.|The sequence is often claimed to be the most climactic one of the series.
+Ravi Chopra later disclosed that she was originally weeping while enacting in the Vastraharan sequence and the crew members had to console her later to make her stop.
+The sequence is often claimed to be the most climactic one of the series.
 For the sequence Chopra recreated the visual effect of the Vastraharan sequence of Babubhai Mistry's Mahabharat (1965) starring Padmini as Draupadi.
 His visual effects won more favour than that of the 1965 film and has still been considered by a part of critics to be the most brilliant in line. of the most successful television series in Indian television history.
 In common with the "Ramayana" serial, the broadcasting of a Mahabharat episode was associated with the simultaneous emptying of streets in the cities and people leaving work early to watch it.
 Along with general audience many big names from Hindi film industry like Rajesh Khanna, Amitabh Bachchan, Jeetendra, Hema Malini and Dharmendra also praised the show.

 During its rerun in COVID-19 lockdown in India, it became the second most watched Indian TV show after Ramayan (1987).
 In week 13, it garnered 145.8 million impressions with both morning and evening slots combined on DD Bharati.
 After Ramayan ended, Mahabharat became the most watched TV show until its end.
 The series ended with 22.9 million viewership.